vdesabou/kafka-docker-playground-docs/docs/playground topic produce.md

 If the key contain a number, it will be used as starting point and incremented for each record.

-Example: key1 will start with key1, then key1, etc..
+Example: key1 will start with key1, then key2, etc..
 Example: mykey-10-suffix will start with mykey-10-suffix then mykey-11-suffix, etc..

+"%g" can also be used to generate a counter

+Example: key%g will start with key1, then key2, etc..

 Otherwise, the key will be same for all records.